Part 7 Back to Basic - Pickface and Replenishment

 A "Pickface" (also referred to as a forward-picking location) is a location in a warehouse usually setup for loose pick activities.
 Loose-pick means picking quantity is less than one (1) pallet.
-These can be carton pick or inner pack pick or each pick.
+These can be carton picks or inner pack picks or each picks.

-Pickfaces are usually located on the group location of a rack, or it may be located at one or two levels above the ground location.
-At the ground location, it is easier and more efficient for anyone to perform loose picking by hand.
-To perform loose picking at a higher level, the picker shall either need to use a forklift or a reach truck to bring down the pallet, pick the required quantity and return the pallet to the original rack location.
-Alternatively, a specialized MHE such as a man-up MHE (Material Handling Equipment) is required.
-As shown below, the higher level pickfaces require a man-up MHE (also referred to as an Order Picker).
+Pickfaces are usually located on the ground level of a rack or may also be situated one or two levels above the ground.
+At the ground level, it is easier and more efficient for anyone to perform loose picking by hand.
+To perform loose picking at a higher level, the picker will either need to use a forklift or a reach truck to bring down the pallet, pick the required quantity, and return the pallet to the original rack location.
+Alternatively, specialized material handling equipment (MHE) such as a man-up MHE (Material Handling Equipment) is required.
+As shown below, the higher-level pickfaces require a man-up MHE (also referred to as an Order Picker).

-As the picking activities continue, the quantity stored in the pickfaces shall sooner or later depleted.
-As such, the same product stored in another location (usually from a higher level) needs to be bought to the pickface, this is called a “Replenishment”.
+As the picking activities continue, the quantity stored in the pickfaces shall sooner or later be depleted.
+As such, the same product stored in another location (usually from a higher level) needs to be brought to the pickface; this is called "Replenishment."

 Replenishment requires strategy, it is called…well… “Replenishment Strategy”.

 For example, you may only want to perform replenishment in the morning because of manpower planning.
-Some may want to perform replenishment as when it is needed, some may want to perform replenishment when the pickface reaches less than 20% of the pallet quantity, some may want to over replenish the pickface so to fulfill a big wave.
+Some may want to perform replenishment as needed, while others may prefer to replenish when the pickface's quantity falls below 20% of the pallet quantity, and some may want to over-replenish the pickface to fulfill a large wave.

-To ensure replenishments are executed promptly to allow smooth picking, you need to have a Warehouse Management System (WMS) that allow you to have the flexibility in the replenishment strategy.
+To ensure replenishments are executed promptly to allow smooth picking, you need to have a Warehouse Management System (WMS) that allows you to have flexibility in the replenishment strategy.

-Advanced features such as “Dynamic Pickface” and “Slotting” are available in some WMS such as Infor WMS and Blue Yonder WMS.
-Dynamic pickface provides flexibility in organizing pickface locations - all the pickfaces are shared among all the items, the system is intelligent enough to assign (slot) items to to the pickfaces and then unassigned (un-slot) them when not needed, automatically, and without human intervention.
-The “Slotting” feature also generates tasks for moving unassigned inventory from the pickface to a location at a higher level.
-So the system constantly, based on the current needs and waves, slot and un-slot inventory.
+Advanced features such as "Dynamic Pickface" and "Slotting" are available in some WMS, such as Infor WMS, Blue Yonder WMS and AC2's WAVE WMS.
+Dynamic pickface provides flexibility in organizing pickface locations - all the pickfaces are shared among all the items, and the system is intelligent enough to assign (slot) items to the pickfaces and then unassign (un-slot) them when not needed, automatically, and without human intervention.
+The "Slotting" feature also generates tasks for moving unassigned inventory from the pickface to a location at a higher level.
+So the system constantly, based on the current needs and waves, slots and unslots inventory.

 To find out more detail, contact us.